 Soldier killed in Afghanistan blast

-A British soldier has been killed in an explosion in southern Afghanistan, the Ministry of Defence has said
+A soldier has been killed in an explosion in Afghanistan, the Ministry of Defence has said.

-The serviceman, from 2nd Battalion The Duke of Lancaster's Regiment, died while on a patrol in the Nahr-e Saraj district of Helmand Province on Friday morning.
-His family have been informed.
+The serviceman, from 1st Battalion The Yorkshire Regiment, was killed in a blast in the Nahr-e Saraj district of Helmand Province on Friday.

-A total of 340 UK troops have died since operations in Afghanistan began in 2001.
+A total of 394 British troops have died since the start of operations in Afghanistan in 2001.